 1. Create an account on the platform by providing your contact and billing information.

-4. Specify any additional requirements or preferences for your order, such as the finish or color of the part.
+4. Specify any additional requirements or preferences for the part, such as the finish or color of the part.

-6. Review the quote and accept it if you agree with the price and terms.
+6. Review the quote and confirm the order if you agree with the price and terms.
+The order is now "placed".

-7. The manufacturer will produce the part or product according to your specifications and deliver it to you according to the agreed upon timeline.
+7. Provided payment terms have been met, the manufacturer will produce the part or product according to your specifications and deliver it to you according to the agreed-upon timeline.

 Widget